Paris attacks: A year of grief, anger, change

 'We shall not forget them'

-French President Francois Hollande began unveiling plaques at the attack sites the city -- at the Stade de France, outside the Petit Cambodge restaurant, in the Boulevard Voltaire, and at the Bonne Biere and Belle Equipe cafes.
+French President Francois Hollande unveiled plaques at attack sites in the city -- at the Stade de France, outside the Petit Cambodge restaurant, in the Boulevard Voltaire, and at the Bonne Biere and Belle Equipe cafes.

-And at the Bataclan, the president tore down a French flag to reveal the memorial, as the names of all 90 who perished there were read aloud in solemn ceremony.
+At the Bataclan, the President tore down a French flag to reveal the memorial, as the names of all 90 who perished there were read aloud in solemn ceremony.

 It followed an emotional performance on Saturday night by musician Sting, a fundraiser for victim support charities at the newly opened Bataclan.
 He began with the words: "We shall not forget them."